Mercedes GLA 250 e SUV review

 MPG, running costs & CO2

-Charging the battery from 10 to 80% takes two hours using a 7.4kW home wallbox, while a 24kW public DC fast-charger can take it from zero to 80% in just under half an hour.
+Charging the battery from 10 to 80% takes less than two hours using a 7.4kW home wallbox, while a 24kW public DC fast-charger can take it from zero to 80% in just under half an hour.

 Engines, drive & performance